mjugit/free86/Docs/Manual/Index.md

 ## General stuff
 - [Project organization](./General/ProjectOrganization.md) A few important notes about code structuring, the use of statically linked libraries, and naming things.
+- [Module definition macros](./General/ModuleDefinition.md) A guide on how to define and use code modules (or namespaces).
+There are a few macros that help you to keep your code structured.

+## Code documentation
+- [SystemCore](./CodeDocs/SystemCore.md) The core module of the system, which provides the most important types and low-level operations.